YZHUANGwork/Japanese-Audio-Transcription-Translation-Pipeline/README.md

 # Japanese-Audio-Transcription-Translation-Pipeline
-An automated, serverless pipeline that accepts a URL for any Japanese audio track, CD drama, or video, extracts the audio, transcribes it using OpenAI Whisper, and generates high-quality parallel translations (English/Chinese) using GPT-4o or Gemini 2.0.
-Targeted Use Case: 生肉/没有野生字幕菌的 游戏 CD 试听、访谈、语音包及广播剧 (/ω＼)
+An automated, serverless pipeline that accepts a URL for any Japanese audio track, CD drama, or video, extracts the audio, transcribes it using OpenAI Whisper, and generates high-quality parallel translations (English/Chinese) using GPT-4o or Gemini 2.0. **🎯 Targeted Use Case: 生肉/没有野生字幕菌的 游戏 CD 试听、访谈、语音包及广播剧 (/ω＼)

+## Setup

+### 📦 Prerequisites (Tested on Ubuntu 24.04 LTS / WSL)
+Run the following commands in your terminal to update system packages, install core dependencies, and set up your Python environment:
 ```bash
 # Update package lists and install utilities + FFmpeg
 ubuntu 24.4